Barnesjt/scritch/README.md

 All good?
 Good!
 Right now there are 2 different modes (!!).

-The first mode essentially matches the Milestone 2 submission.
-It's for animations only.
-You can run it by running:

-`stack exec scritch-anim`

-The second mode is the newest.
-It takes user input, and is entirely event driven.
-To give it a whirl, run the following:
+Now you can run the project with:

 `stack exec scritch-play`

+This differs from the previous version in that there is a drop down box that gives 2 different options for input programs.
+The first is Animate, which matches the previous version of the program (except there is a single input box, new lines denote new objects).
+The second is Play, which is a new stateful execution that is entirely event driven.
+Give it a whirl!

 ## Troubleshooting

 Missing C library GL?

 `sudo apt install libgl1-mesa-dev`

 Now missing GLU?